btduong/tenvia-monorepo-app/README.md

- Tenvia is a simple trivia game of 10 questions as a Spring Boot app.
+ Tenvia is a Spring Boot application for a simple trivia game of 10 questions.

  It implemented some concepts such as user ID, game session, question management and power-up items (like 50-50 lifeline).

  ## Application Overview
 The application is a Maven multi-module monorepo to keep the deployment simple while maintaining a clear boundary between services.
 - **tenvia-app**: is a modular monolith (packaged by feature) to avoid network overhead when serving questions to clients
 - **leaderboard-service**: is an event driven microservice for tracking high scores
 - **RabbitMQ**: for services intercommunication, the leaderboard-service listens to events from tenvia-app when a game session is finished
+- **Observability**: Prometheus (Metrics), Grafana (Visualization), and Jaeger (Distributed Tracing via OpenTelemetry)
 - *Infrastructure*: services are containerized in Docker images, deployed to Kubernetes (with readiness and liveness probes), CICD via Github Actions

+The client is at [Tenvia-client](https://github.com/btduong/tenvia-js-client).

 ## Assets
 - The questions are from [OpenTriviaQA](https://github.com/uberspot/OpenTriviaQA)